darkignister/edopro-kamenridercards/README.md

 This is actually my 2nd version of the original Kamen Rider cards I made.
 The reason for the new version is because the original version is heavily outdated.

-In Progress
-- [ ] Rest of the main Heisei and Reiwa Riders
-- [ ] Spell/Trap Support for Kamen Rider

-In Progress Detailed for Heisei and Reiwa Riders
+In Progress for Heisei and Reiwa Riders
 - [x] Kamen Rider Kuuga
 - [x] Kamen Rider Agito
 - [x] Kamen Rider Ryuki